AFSP Webinar #7 – French Regions: Autonomous Political Entities?

 Tuesday, June 1, 2021, from 5:00 p.m. to 6:30 p.m.

-To participate in the webinar and interact via ZOOM, registration is required herevia the online form.
+To participate in the webinar and interact via Zoom, you must register hereusing the online form

-Compared to many other countries in the European Union, French regions have limited political capacity: limited budgets and tax resources, competition with departments and metropolitan areas.
-The merger of several of them in 2014, decided by the central government against their will, confirmed their fragility.
-However, at the same time, the MAPTAM and NOTRe laws (2014 and 2015) gave them new powers, including the management of European structural funds and the development of prescriptive territorial plans.
+Compared to many other European Union countries, French regions have limited political capacity: they have restricted budgets and limited tax revenues, and face competition from departments and metropolitan areas.
+The merger of several of them in 2014, decided by the central government against their will, confirmed their vulnerability.
+However, at the same time, the MAPTAM and NOTRe laws (2014 and 2015) granted them new powers, notably the management of European structural funds and the development of prescriptive territorial plans.

-Six years later, where do France's regions stand?
-Have mergers and new powers strengthened them?
-Are there differences in the policies pursued from one region to another?
-Are their policies innovative?
-Are the regions truly autonomous political entities that are clearly identified by voters, as the personalization of some of their presidents might suggest?
-To what extent are regional elections primarily midterm elections rather than elections focused on regional issues?
-Conversely, are we seeing the emergence of different partisan alliances depending on the region?
+Six years later, where do France’s regions stand?
+Have the mergers and new powers strengthened them?
+Are there differences in the policies implemented from one region to another?
+Are their policies proving to be innovative?
+Are the regions truly autonomous political entities clearly identified by voters, as the high profile of some of their presidents might suggest?
+To what extent are regional elections primarily midterm elections rather than being driven by regional issues?
+Conversely, are we witnessing the emergence of distinct partisan alliance dynamics that vary by region?

-- Anne-Cécile Douillet, professor of political science at the University of Lille, researcher at CERAPS
+- Anne-Cécile Douillet, professor of political science at the University of Lille and researcher at CERAPS

-- Emmanuel Négrier, Director of Research at CNRS, CEPEL-University of Montpellier
+- Emmanuel Négrier, Research Director at the CNRS, CEPEL-University of Montpellier

-- Romain Pasquier, Director of Research at CNRS, ARENES, Sciences Po Rennes
+- Romain Pasquier, Research Director at the CNRS, ARENES, and Sciences Po Rennes

-Webinar organized and moderated by Frédéric Sawicki, professor of political science at Paris 1 Panthéon-Sorbonne University, researcher at CESSP, and member of the AFSP board.
+Webinar organized and moderated by Frédéric Sawicki, professor of political science at the University of Paris 1 Panthéon-Sorbonne, researcher at CESSP, and member of the AFSP executive committee.

 More information:Link